HILOK/DCS_NOTAM/README.md

 |SI|Sinai|
 |SY|Syria|

-number: start every day's first entry with '1', and increment every new entry of that day and theater
+number: start every day's first entry with '01', and increment every new entry of that day and theater

 **2nd line: DESCRIPTION**
 prefer concise style using appropriate abbreviations, when possible.
 Typically start with concerned item, followed by issue.
+Apply bold highlighting to concerned item(s).
 Terminate with '.'

 #### Sorting
 o theaters alphabetically